 Loch Ness Backpackers Lodge

-This 18 century highland farmhouse provides warm & friendly hostel accommodation.
-Ideally situated within walking distance of Loch Ness, Urquhart Castle, on the Great Glen Way and with pubs, restaurants and supermarket close by it offers the perfect base for enjoying the spectacular scenery.
+This 18th century Highland farm house provides warm & friendly hostel accommodation.
+Ideally situated within walking distance of Loch Ness, Urquhart Castle, on the Great Glen Way and with pubs, restaurants and supermarket close by.
+Residents-only bar offers over 70 Scottish beers and 25 Scotch whiskies.
 Horse riding, fishing, watersports and mountain biking can all be arranged locally.
 Free parking and free WiFi.
 Bike storage available except in Jul/Aug.More details

 Hostels along the Great Glen including Loch Ness, Fort William and Inverness

 This map shows the location of Independent Hostels along the Great Glen, which runs between Fort William and Inverness and includes the world famous Loch Ness and its equally famous inhabitant, Nessie.
 They are all part of Independent Hostels UK, the largest network of hostels and bunkhouses in the UK.

 In the south of the Glen, Fort William is known as the Outdoor Capital of the UK.
 It nestles in the shadow of the UK’s highest mountain, Ben Nevis, and is not far from the superb valley of Glencoe.
 The Great Glen itself is ideal for water pursuits, such as boat trips on the lochs or along the Caledonian Canal, as well as canoeing and white water rafting.
 The countryside is perfect terrain for hill walkers or long distance walkers on the Great Glen Way or the new South Loch Ness Trail.
 Cyclists will enjoy the off road trails or taking part in LeJoG on the rolling local roads.